knupfer/type-of-html/Readme.md

 ![type-of-html](https://user-images.githubusercontent.com/5609565/30524978-229dd21c-9bfe-11e7-8404-1f69b93cec22.png)

-To look at the exact code of this benchmark look [here](bench/Main.hs) in the repo.
+To look at the exact code of this benchmark look into the repo.
 The big table benchmark here is only a 4x4 table.
 Using a 1000x10 table like on the blaze homepage yields even better relative performance (~9 times faster), but would make the other benchmarks unreadable.

 How is this possible?
 We supercompile lots of parts of the generation process.
 This is possible thanks to the new features of GHC 8.2: